 If you want to read (or download) the substance of a particular Treaty directly, please visit this database, provided by Oxford University Press.

 This Research Guide is intended as a starting point for research on the Law of Treaties.
 It provides the basic legal materials available in the Peace Palace Library, both in print and electronic format.
 Handbooks, leading articles, bibliographies, periodicals, serial publications and documents of interest are presented in the Selective Bibliography section.
 Links to the PPL Catalogue are inserted.
-The Library's classification index code 131.
-Law of Treaties and subject heading (keyword) Treaties are instrumental for searching through the Catalogue.
+The Library's systematic classification index subject: 'Treaties' and subject heading (keyword) Treaties are instrumental for searching through the Catalogue.
 Special attention is given to our subscriptions on databases, e-journals, e-books and other electronic resources.
 Finally, this Research Guide features links to relevant websites and other online resources of particular interest.